parmarjh/ononoDaga/README.md

 	Prefixing with `pipenv run` loads the environment variables that we just set in the `.env` file and then runs the command `serverless deploy`.

-	To deploy to production add `--stage prod` to the deploy command.
+	When you're ready to deploy to production add, `--stage prod` to the end of the deploy command.

 ## Data